dtcenter/METplus/docs/Contributors_Guide/create_wrapper.rst

 * Add an entry for each METplus configuration variable added to the wrapper to the METplus Configuration Glossary.

 * Create a directory named after the new wrapper to hold the use case configuration files in the met_tool_wrapper directory that users can run to try out the new wrapper.
-Be sure to include a corresponding .py file that contains the documentation for that use case and a README file to create a header for the documentation page.
+In the corresponding directory under docs/use_cases, be sure to include a .py file that contains the documentation for that use case and a README file to create a header for the documentation page.

 Your use case/example configuration file is located in a directory structure like the following::

     METplus/parm/use_cases/met_tool_wrapper/NewTool/NewTool.conf
+    METplus/docs/use_cases/met_tool_wrapper/NewTool/NewTool.py
+    METplus/docs/use_cases/met_tool_wrapper/NewTool/README.md

+Note the documentation file is in METplus/docs while the use case conf file is in METplus/parm